 Updates to this research will be published weekly to track the impact and response to COVID-19.
 Week results are now available.

-The latest wave of the COVID-19 SME Weekly Research Tracker published by ACA Research and TEG Insights reports the number of small to medium Australian businesses that are very concerned about their survival has jumped from 65% to 74% this week.
+The latest wave of the COVID-19 SME Weekly Research Tracker published by ACA Research and TEG Insights reports the number of small and medium Australian businesses that have experienced a decline in revenue has jumped from 65% to 74% this week.
 The Hospitality and Retail sectors continue to be the hardest hit, but companies involved in Construction and Manufacturing are turning the corner.

-Table 4: Level of Concern About Personal Wellbeing
+Table 3: Level of Concern about Personal Wellbeing

 Please click on this link to access the full report including subgroup analysis by industry sector, size of business and State.
 ACA Research and TEG Insights will publish weekly updates of this research to track the impact and response to COVID-19.
 Hopefully the results will become more positive as we work through this crisis together.